la2050/challenge/_2021/live/garden-school-foundation.md

   landfill was over 9,000 lbs.
 See the full 2019-20 24th St. stats archive: https://bit.ly/3d6hhTF.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '1398' Describe how Los Angeles County will be different if your work is successful.: >- From a City-funded pilot in 2018, we’ve built our program slowly over three years, fine tuning and collecting data.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '1398' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '1450' Describe how Los Angeles County will be different if your work is successful.: >- From a City-funded pilot in 2018, we’ve built our program slowly over three years, fine tuning and collecting data.
 During the grant year, we’ll prove